xxheyhey/suckless-xx/README.md

 - dwmlogo

 ### Configuration
-Change your username and group in config.def.h before compiling.
+Change your username and group in config.def.h before compiling (or in config.h and recompile).